 4 PRINCIPLE

-Kerosene sample is burnt in a test lamp, under specified conditions, for 24 h.
+Kerosene sample is burnt in a test lamp, under specified conditions for 24 h.
 At the end of 24 h, the mass of kerosene burnt and the mass of char formed on the wick are measured.
 Qualitative assessment of the appearance of the glass chimney on the completion of the test is also measured.

 5 REAGENTS

-5.1 Use only reagents of analytical grade and water conforming to the requirements of grade 1 of IS 1070.
+5.1 Use only reagents of analytical grade and water conforming to the requirements of Grade 1 of IS 1070.

 5.2 Denatured Ethanol